wysilly/docs.getcloudify.org/content/cli/usergroups.md

 #### Optional flags

 *  `-l, --ldap-distinguished-name TEXT` -
-                                  The ldap group's distinguished name.
+                                  The LDAP group's distinguished name.
 This
-                                  option is required when using ldap
+                                  option is required when using LDAP.

 &nbsp;
 #### Example